Brother Profile KH551 serviced in February 2026

 When the patterning dial is in the fair isle position, the mani yarn goes onto the needles in C position.

 I see blog posts stating that some of the clanking noise might be due to the static in the yarn.
-To solve this issue, attach wax on the tension mast so the yarn passes through it.
+To solve this issue, attach wax to the tension mast so the yarn passes through it.

 But some knitters experience that noise even when there is no yarn in the carriage.
 Sometimes, if the carriage was not recently serviced or the sponge in the retaining bar is old, you might hear some clanking noise.
 I am discussing this issue (as well as how to address/minimize it) in my video.

 When the ribber connecting arm is attached (from SRP50 ribber – maybe others, still researching), the carriage cam dial does not turn from L to Stockinet freely.
-You will need to disconnect the connecting arm and the problem will be solved.
+You will need to disconnect the connecting arm, and the problem will be solved.

 Studio 360K serviced in my shop in May 2025 for Sabine.